Full Sail

 So how do you know if you’re planning for college responsibly?
 Create a personal financial plan.
 This takes some time and research, but there are many resources to help you along the way.

-Start with the FAFSA.
+Get familiar with the FAFSA.

 Look for supplementary financial aid.

-“Search for ways to save on tuition,” says Cameron.
-“Don’t be afraid – or forget – to apply for scholarships!
-Extracurricular activities and good grades will make you eligible for more opportunities to apply.
-It is best to always balance the options that the university may offer with independent research for any and all external options.
-There are free scholarship search engines that let students explore options based on location, demographic, and course of study.”
+“Extracurricular activities and good grades will make you eligible for more opportunities to apply for scholarships,” Cameron says.
+“You should always balance the options a college or university offers with your own research.
+There are free scholarship search engines that let students explore options based on location, demographic, and course of study."

 Make a list of non-tuition expenses.